-Toyota Mirai review
+Toyota Mirai Review and Prices

 The new Toyota Mirai is a handsome and interesting hydrogen-powered saloon, and an alternative to more conventional battery-electric cars.
 Refuelling infrastructure is incredibly limited, though

 The new Toyota Mirai is the latest version of the Japanese brand’s hydrogen fuel-cell car, this time based on Lexus running gear instead of that of the Toyota Prius.